sayali0512/manual-migration/option2.md

         - Select the authentication type as SSH and provide the same username as azureadmin and SSH key
         - Click Next for the disk tab select the OS disk type as per choice
         - Click Next for the networking section
-        - Select the same virtual network as selected for virtual machine.
+        - Select the created virtual network.
         - Give the instance count and the scaling policy as manual or custom.
+            - set the rules to scale up/down a VM based on the average cpu percentage.
         - Select Next and keep the other things as default.
         - Click on review and create and the scale set.